-The PDB210 Series can be used in balanced mode (both inputs are illuminated) as well as in single detector mode.
-In single detector mode, the RF OUTPUT swing depends on which INPUT is used, it is positive for INPUT+ and negative for INPUT-.
+The PDB4xx Series can be used in balanced mode (both inputs are illuminated) as well as in single detector mode.
+In single detector mode, the RF OUTPUT swing depends on which INPUT is used: it is positive for INPUT+ and negative for INPUT-.

-In single detector mode the optical input power should be below the CW saturation power listed in specification to avoid saturation of the RF OUTPUT amplifier.
+In single detector mode, the optical input power should be below the specified CW saturation power (see Technical Data 15) to avoid saturation of the RF OUTPUT amplifier.